Brewer's blackbird: Feeding

 They forage in shallow water or in fields, mainly eating seeds and insects, some berries.
 They sometimes catch insects in flight.
 They feed in flocks outside of the breeding season, sometimes with other blackbirds.
 In marshy areas, they are known to stand on aquatic plants and wade in shallow water to catch insects.
 Some have even been known to eat smaller mammals, amphibians, and the nestlings of other birds.

 Reproduction

-Their clutch size can vary, usually between 3-7.
+These birds have mates but the mates don't stay together all year round.
+The same pair tends to reunite for mating season and both parents take a role in feeding.
+During mating, male Brewer's blackbirds will puff up their feathers while simultaneously spreading out their wings and tail to look as large as possible.
+They will point their beak out forward.
+Their clutch size can vary, usually between 3–7.
 Eggs are usually a tan color with darker speckles throughout to allow for camouflage.
-The female bird primarily incubates for 12-14 days.
+The female bird primarily incubates for 12–14 days.
+The chicks leave the nest only 2 weeks after hatching.

 Nests are not built in isolation, but in colonies of up to 30 pairs.
-Pairs prefer to nest in areas that are around 20-40' in treetops.
+Pairs prefer to nest in areas that are around 20–40' in treetops.
 However, colonies that live near water may also nest in reeds and other freshwater plants.
 Nests are made from nearby material such as reeds, sticks and hair.
 They are built by the female in a cup-like shape and are bonded with mud or other securing substances.
 The color of the nest usually matches the coloration of the eggs and the surrounding environment as it is crucial to survival.
+Brewer's blackbird chicks do not immediately open their eyes upon hatching and do not hatch with feathers.